Why Egypt is and important country for the human's history | Egypt Tours Club

 Ancient Egyptian religion shaped ideas about gods, death, resurrection, judgment, sacred kingship and the afterlife.
 Concepts such as mummification, divine order, protective symbols and the journey after death continued to fascinate later cultures and modern travelers.

 Egypt also interacted with Greek, Roman, Jewish, Christian and Islamic traditions over time.
-This makes Egypt one of the few destinations where travelers can experience ancient temples, Greco-Roman monuments, Coptic churches, Islamic architecture and Jewish heritage in one country.
+This makes Egypt one of the few destinations where travelers can experience ancient temples, Greco-Roman monuments, Coptic churches, Islamic architecture and historic urban life in one country.

 Best for temples, tombs, royal mythology, sacred kingship and ancient Egyptian religion.